stepanataccolade/docsv2/sources/ci_configure.md

 <a name="add_project_integrations"></a>
 ###Adding a hub integration to a project

-You need to add a hub integration to your project, if you want to do the following:
+Add a hub integration to your project to do any of the following:

 - Pull an image from a private Docker repository
 - Build a Docker image which has a `FROM` that pulls an image from a private Docker repository
 - Push to a Docker repository

-To [add a Hub integration](ci_subscriptions/#intergrations) to a project do the following:
+To [add a Hub integration](ci_subscriptions/#integrations) to a project do the following:

 -  Go to the 'Settings' tab of your subscription.
 -  Under the 'Integrations' section, click the 'Add Integration' button.